12 month prescriptions

 How Do I Care For The Foreskin If Circumcision Is Not Done?

-These are the cleaning instructions that we provide to our patients.
 The foreskin should be cleaned at each bath time, just like any other part of the body.
 This should be done by gently pulling the foreskin back as far as it will go without using force (as force may cause the foreskin to tear) and gently cleaning any material trapped underneath.
 Over time, the foreskin will gradually retract further until it becomes completely free.

 Once a boy is old enough to wash himself, he should be taught to clean under the foreskin daily.
 We also advise boys to develop the habit of pulling the foreskin back when urinating so that urine does not pass through the foreskin.
 This helps reduce irritation and infection.
 However, they must remember to pull the foreskin forward again after finishing.